apache/drill/_docs/sql-reference/sql-commands/053-describe.md

 ###DESCRIBE SCHEMA
 - You can issue the DESCRIBE SCHEMA command on any schema.
 However, you can only include workspaces for file schemas, such as `dfs.myworkspace`.
 - When you issue the DESCRIBE SCHEMA command on a particular schema, Drill returns all of the schema properties.
-The schema properties correlate with the configuration information in the Storage tab of the Drill Web Console for that schema.
+The schema properties correlate with the configuration information in the Storage tab of the Drill Web UI for that schema.
 - When you issue DESCRIBE SCHEMA against a schema and workspace, such as `dfs.myworkspace`, Drill returns the workspace properties in addition to all of the schema properties.
 - When you issue DESCRIBE SCHEMA against the `dfs` schema, Drill also returns the properties of the “default” workspace.
 Issuing DESCRIBE SCHEMA against `dfs` or `` dfs.`default` `` returns the same results.